Bandol Wine Tours & Wineries to Visit in the Region by Bike or Car in 2024

 For e-cyclists, there’s another plus: The tasting room is at the top of a hill in the town of Le Castellet.
 Your battery power will push you up.
 A satisfyingly long downhill road awaits for the journey back to Cadière-d’Azur.

-You are reading “Top Wineries to Visit in Bandol, France” Back To Top
+You are reading “Top Wineries in Bandol France, Wine Tours & Tastings” Back To Top

 If you enjoyed this guide, make sure you register to become a Winetraveler for free!
 You’ll get access to all of our content and interact with other Winetravelers and for travel inspiration around the world.
 Be sure to follow along with us on Instagram and Twitter as we continue to feature more exciting destinations.